doxxing-teb/WebBrowser/README.md

 # WebBrowser
-WebBrowser Anonymous, it's not save record and not save your IP
+WebBrowser Anonymous and Minimalist, it's not save record and not save your IP